mirror/boost/boost/libs/parameter/doc/python.rst

 specified to the binding functions below, that argument must be specified as a *special* argument.

+..
+This whole thing comes out of order.
+You need to explain that
+.. to bind pararameter-endabled functions to python you need to
+.. specify an parameter type (not an argument type), and that an
+.. optional argument has to have a default value _and_ type.
+..
+I think.
+If that's not the right explanation, you need to say
+.. something that sets up similar context.

 In the example below the default type for argument ``y`` is ``char const[5]``, but the argument type is ``int``.
 Therefore ``y`` must be specified as a *special* argument in the |KeywordsSpec|.

+..
+The example below doesn't make any sense to me.
+Where does char
+.. const[5] come from?
+Why would I choose a different argument
+.. type from a default type.
+What is the effect on the resulting
+..
+Python interface?

 Doing this will generate N^2 overloads, where N is the number of *special* arguments.
 In this case two overloads will be generated, one with ``y`` included and one without.
 Having many *special* keywords will result in lots of overloads, and stress the compiler.

+.. using "this" without an antecedent above.
+What are we "doing?"
+..
+Don't you mean 2^N?

 Note that this makes the *arity range* ``[1,2]``, so we'll need two forwarding overloads.